zhendow/zhendow.github.io/index.md

-Zhendong Wang has earned his Ph.D. degree in Software Engineering at the University of California, Irvine, under the supervision of [Dr. David Redmiles](https://redmiles.ics.uci.edu/).
+Zhendong Wang received his Ph.D. degree in Software Engineering at the University of California, Irvine, under the supervision of [Dr. David Redmiles](https://redmiles.ics.uci.edu/).
 His research focuses on leveraging expertise and enhancing software engineering productivity in distributed development practice.

 ## Educuation

 * 2018 - 2023   		  Ph.D. in Software Engineering, University of California, Irvine
-* 2016 – 2018             M.S. in Software Engineering, Univeristy of California, Irvine
+* 2016 – 2018             M.S. in Software Engineering, University of California, Irvine
 * 2010 – 2014             B.S. in Computer Science and Mathematics, University of Nebraska, Lincoln

 ## Experience